RelationalAI/sales-eng-tools/README.md

 # Common tools from Sales Engineering

-This is a public repo to contain libraries, utilities, and other resources created by Sales Engineering and others to support and ehance ongoing and future RAI projects.
-These resources are not client specific, can be freely shared, distributed and updated in the spirit of OOS.
+This is a public repo to contain libraries, utilities, and other resources created by Sales Engineering and others to support and enhance ongoing and future RAI projects.
+These resources are not client-specific, can be freely shared, distributed and updated in the spirit of OSS.

 Free License is pending.